rocketvalidator/docs-rocketvalidator/docs/domain-stats.md

 The Muting Rules tab shows the muting rules that are currently applied to the reports on that domain.

-A button lets you toggle the visibility of muted issues on the domain reports.

 ![Muting rules](/img/domain-stats/muting.png)

 ## Sharing domain stats